makefs/battlesnake-server-2018/README.md

 You should be able to view the game server at <http://localhost:3000>.

-### Networking issues

-If you are running your snake on localhost, you won't be able to reference it as `localhost` because the container runs on its own network.
-If you're running Docker For Mac you can reference localhost:5678 with
-<http://docker.for.mac.localhost:5678/>, otherwise use your full ip address on
+**NOTE**: If you are running your snake on localhost or on the same local machine where you're running the game server, you won't be able to reference it as `localhost` in the game setup UI because the game server docker container runs on its own network.
+What this means for you is that you will need to use your computer's IP address (something like `http://192.168.1.10:<port>`) as your snake URL in order to add it to a game and not `http://localhost:<port>`.
-your network to reference your localhost (192.168.1.xxx or whatever your subnet is configured for, use ifconfig to find out).

 ### Compiling From Source